Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Introduction

-Linear optical quantum computation (LOQC) has emerged as a strong candidate for scalable and fault-tolerant quantum computation~\cite{AC99, KLM01, RB01, OPW03,WRR05, KMN07, BBD09, AA13, WQD19, WSL20, SDS24, RM24, LBK25, BAV21, LBK25,psi25}, in which a single photon can encode a qubit or a $d$-dimensional qudit \cite{PF21, MLS24, CHZ22, IJA19, LBB09, HXG18, EMF17, LWW20, ZXQ25, MEH16} by occupying one of $2$ or $d$ spatial modes respectively~\cite{RZB94,WPB16}.
-LOQC promises successful implementation of single qubit and qudit quantum gates with near unit fidelity~\cite{PBJ21, M22} using only passive linear optical elements like phase plates and beam splitters (BS) together with single photon sources and detectors.
-This makes it particularly attractive for integrated photonic implementations~\cite{KBP24, NAM24, ALC19}.
+Linear optical quantum computation (LOQC) has emerged as a strong candidate for scalable and fault-tolerant quantum computation~\cite{AC99, KLM01, RB01, OPW03,WRR05, KMN07, BBD09, AA13, WQD19, WSL20, SDS24, RM25, LBK25, BAV21, LBK25,psi25}, in which a single photon can encode a qubit or a $d$-dimensional qudit \cite{PF21, MLS24, CHZ22, IJA19, LBB09, HXG18, EMF17, LWW20, ZXQ25, MEH16} by occupying one of $2$ or $d$ spatial modes respectively~\cite{RZB94,WPB16}.
+LOQC promises successful implementation of single qubit and qudit quantum gates with near unit fidelity~\cite{PBJ21, CRK24, M22} using only passive linear optical elements like phase plates and beam splitters (BS) together with single photon sources and detectors.
+Integrated photonic implementations can now incorporate on-chip detectors, switches, delays and multiplexing ~\cite{KBP24, NAM24, ALC19} establishing LOQC as a viable platform for practical and scalable quantum computation~\cite{R17}.

 Despite these advantages, the scalability of LOQC is fundamentally limited by probabilistic nature of two-qubit non-local entangling gates between photons.
-Even in the best case, such two-qubit entangling gates only succeed with probability $\frac{1}{9}$~\cite{RLB02} which involves post-selection and heralding.
+Even in the best case, such two-qubit entangling gates only succeed with probability $\frac{1}{9}$~\cite{RLB02} which involves post-selection.
 Furthermore, non-local entangling gates in LOQC also require additional ancillary photons and spatial modes increasing the cost of resources required.
 Consequently, for achieving scalable LOQC it is imperative to either reduce the number of non-local entangling gates or lower their resource cost.